node-red/node-red.github.io/docs/hardware/raspberrypi.md

     update-nodejs-and-nodered

 **Note** - If the serialport nodes do not appear when you restart, please re-run the update command.
+If the update command does not run or is not found then use the bash command from above.

 **Caveat emptor.** The script has only been tested on installs with a small variety of the possible extra nodes.
 The script also tries to rebuild any nodes with native